Need to talk? Call 1800 882 436.

 • loss of appetite

-How do children and babies catch mumps?
+How do babies and children catch mumps?

 Mumps is spread by droplets that travel through the air when an infected person coughs or sneezes.
-The virus can also spread through contact with items that an infected person has touched — such as surfaces or tissues — or from sharing food or drink.

 How can I prevent the spread of mumps?